pvh513/vectorhash/README.md

 ### Command line routines

-After building and installing the code (see the separate file INSTALL.md for this) you will have four executables called vh128sum, vh256sum, vh512sum, and vh1024sum.
+After building and installing the code (see the separate file INSTALL.md for this) you will have five executables called vh64sum, vh128sum, vh256sum, vh512sum, and vh1024sum.
 These can produce checksums of any given file.
 They are designed to be a plug-in replacement for other well-known checksum algorithms.
 The actual checksums will be different of course, but the aim is to replicate all command